CaioCeretta/fullstack-club/curso-next/stockly/comments.md

 trigger will now render its child element directly.
 Essentially, the functionality of this component is passed down to its child, eliminating the outer button and preventing the hydration error.

+To keep track if the dialog is open or not, we are going to create a state of isDialogOpen, then on the Dialog it will receive an attribute open, being equal to this state, and another attribute of openChange, being equal to the setter of this state.
+Now, on our onSubmit function, after the tasks are completed, we can set it as false and the dialog will close as soon as it finishes

 ### Zod

 Zod is a validation library and it can work together with the React Hook Form.